nitinps/BD-FPL-Project/README.md

 # BD-FPL-Project
+PLEASE NOTE THIS IS MY YACS PROJECT AND NOT FPL.
+SORRY FOR THE INCONVENIENCE

 Make sure all the files are in the same folder.

 Make sure all the worker files are running before starting master: